 - Reduced blood pressure

-Many of these benefits come from losing weight during the two-day fast.
+Many of these benefits of fasting 48 hours come from losing weight during the two-day fast.

 Weight loss is one of the biggest reasons for the popularity of the 48 hour fast.
 Experts say that intermittent fasting produces the same results as when people with obesity restrict their calorie intake.
 The two-day fast can help people reach their weight loss goal if they practice it the right way.
 However, it is essential to follow a healthy lifestyle to maintain weight loss.